-THE FOLLOWING CAN BE DANGERIOUS AND DEADLY and should only be done by people experienced with handling high voltage electricity!
+THE FOLLOWING CAN BE DANGEROUS AND DEADLY and should only be done by people experienced with handling high voltage electricity!
 Do this at your own risk!

 I got one of those "powerline sniffers" for troubleshooting Xmas lights,